aminjellali/Longstaff-and-Schwartz/README.md

 # Longstaff-and-Schwartz
 An implementation of the LSMC algorithm for American put options

-This is an academic project, done under the supervision of prof.Mohamed Anis Ben Lasmar. in the report file you will find a (french) report explaining the algorithm step by step with all math needed.
+This is an academic project, done under the supervision of prof.Mohamed Anis Ben Lasmar by my self Amin Jellali and my dear colleague Hatem bouguila. in the report file you will find a (french) report explaining the algorithm step by step with all math needed.